IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/stepper.md

 The user would also have the ability to define the position of the title for the steps, so it could be placed before, after, above or below the step indicator.
 The user can configure the title position using the `titlePosition` property.
 It takes the following values:
+- undefined *(default value)*
 - end
 - start
 - bottom
 - top

-When the `Stepper` is horizontally orientated, the title position default value is *bottom*.
+When the `Stepper` is horizontally orientated and the title position **is not defined**, the titles would be displayed *below* the indicators.

-When the orientation is set to vertical layout the title position by default is *end*.
+When the orientation is set to vertical and the title position **is not defined**, the titles would be displayed *after* the indicators.

 > [!NOTE]
 > **titlePosition** property is applicable **only** when the stepper stepType property is set to *full*.